Meal Planning for Backpacking

 I’m not used to eating food with preservatives or additives, so I’ve been making my own food for backpacking dinners.
 When I first started, I made curries, ramen, and other spicy Asian dishes.
 But my stomach doesn’t like anything even slightly spicy when I’m backpacking, and my taste buds crave something simple and home style.
 Especially starchy foods like rice, pasta, and potatoes.

 After making my own meals for the first five years of backpacking, I teamed with a good friend to create a cookbook with recipes for breakfast, lunch, dinner, snacks, and desserts.
-Some of the recipes are also listed on this website: backpacking recipes.

 Dinner: pre-made meals

 While I normally make my own meals, there are a few companies making good food for backpackers.
 There are all foods that I’ve tried and liked, and they are healthier than other meals available that have too much sodium, preservatives or additives.